kareemhaggag/kareemhaggag.github.io/research.md

    <details><summary> Abstract (+) </summary>

    <blockquote>
-   <p align="left"> Modern tech platforms provide workers real-time control over when they work, and increasingly, flexible pay: the option to be paid immediately after work.
+   <p align="left"> Modern tech platforms provide workers real-time control over when they work, and increas- ingly, flexible pay: the option to be paid immediately after work.
 We investigate the labor supply effects of pay flexibility and the implications of present-biased preferences among gig-economy workers.
-Using granular data from a nationwide randomized controlled trial at Uber, we estimate the effects of switching from a fixed weekly pay schedule to *Instant Pay*, a system that allows on-demand, within-day withdrawals.
-We find that flexible pay substantially increased both drivers? work time and earnings (ITT: 2\%; TOT: 18-37\%).
-Furthermore, the response is significantly higher when drivers are further away from the end of their counterfactual weekly pay cycle, aligning with predictions of hyperbolic discounting models.
-We discuss welfare and broader implications in contexts in which workers have the ability to flexibly supply labor. <br></p> </blockquote>
+Using granular data from a nationwide randomized controlled trial at Uber, we estimate the effects of switching from a fixed weekly pay schedule to Instant Pay, a system that allows on-demand, within-day withdrawals.
+We find that flexible pay substantially increased drivers’ work time.
+Furthermore, consistent with present bias, the response is significantly higher when drivers are further away from the end of their counterfactual weekly pay cycle.
+We discuss wel- fare and broader implications in contexts in which workers have the ability to flexibly supply labor. <br></p> </blockquote>
    </details> <br />